Sergey-B/deployconfig-generator/readme.md

     gem 'capistrano-ext'

+Then simply run it:

+    bundle install

+Inside the newly created config/deploy.rb, add:

+    require 'capistrano/ext/multistage' # only require if you've installed Cap ext gem

+  # This one should go at the end of your deploy.rb

+    require 'capistrano_recipes'

 To setup the initial Capistrano deploy file, go to your Rails app folder via command line and enter:

     capify .

-Then simply run it:

-    bundle install

 To create config/deploy directory with files testing.rb and production.rb run: